Post may contain affiliate links.

 It doesn’t matter what season we’re in, this House Salad recipe is a staple side at our house.
 It’s quick and easy.
 Plus, House Salad can be customized to the people you’re serving and with the in-season produce of your choice.

 House Salad recipes can be tossed together in minutes and complement any main dish you serve.
-Everybody loves them and can select a salad dressing of their choice.
+Everybody loves them and can select a

 What is House Salad?

 Who doesn’t love the house salad before a restaurant meal?
 House Salad recipes are usually simple tossed green salads with a few fresh veggies, that whets your appetite for the meal to come OR is an accompanying side for the main dish.

 Our youngest daughter (now 21) was about 7 when she asked, “Mom can I order a before salad?” lol She had apparently watched me ordering a salad on the side, for years, and got brave enough to ask for her own.
 Who could say, “No” to that cuteness!!??!
 Bring on another $5 side salad! lol